This subject is part of the Faculty of Arts and Creative Technologies

 Module 1 – Diet and Health

-Preparing for practical work Recap and recall hygiene and safety
+Preparing for practical work (food hygiene and safety).
+Recall and secure food hygiene and safety knowledge

 Food and Nutrition full Scheme of Work - Year 8